 The school will make its facilities available to outside hirers, only regular users, at a charge of at least the cost of providing the facilities and this will also include out of hours payment required for site staff.
-The scale of charges will be determined annually by the Finance Committee and approved by the Governing Body.
+The scale of charges will be determined annually by the Administration Committee and approved by the Governing Body.

 The Headteacher, Finance Committee or Governing Body may levy charges for miscellaneous services up to the cost of providing such services e.g. for providing a copy of an OFSTED report.

 Governors welcome voluntary contributions towards our Academy Fund.
 These contributions enable the Governors to maintain our high educational standards and also continue to develop our existing buildings programme.